Can You Have Lemon Juice on the Carnivore Diet?

 I take the mainstream media benefits of lemons with a pinch of salt; in fact, I pretty much ignore them.

-What I’ve learned from other sources is that any benefits of a Vitamin C boost are outweighed by the amount of natural sugar you will be consuming to get the Vitamin C you want.
+I’ve learned from other sources that any benefits of a Vitamin C boost are outweighed by the amount of natural sugar you will be consuming to get the Vitamin C you want.

-Especially when Vitamin C and Sugar compete for the same pathway into a cell.
-So, trying to get Vitamin C from a sugary piece of fruit is highly inefficient if not pointless.
+When Vitamin C and Sugar compete for the same pathway in a cell, trying to get Vitamin C from a sugary piece of fruit is highly inefficient, if not pointless.

 But don’t take my word for it.
 This lengthy article goes into detail about the detriments of sugar and what it does to vitamin C.